How to Choose a Coastal Hygge Color Palette?

 The Magic of Glass

-Glass is what transforms your color palette from soothing to stunning.
-It captures and amplifies natural light — reflecting, refracting, and glowing like the sea itself.
+Glass transforms a coastal color palette in ways other materials cannot.
+It captures and amplifies natural light — reflecting, refracting, and glowing much like the sea itself.
+You can explore more about how reflective surfaces influence light and atmosphere in our Why Glass Wall Art Creates Luminous Coastal Interiors guide.

 If you’ve ever wondered, “How do I choose art that matches my coastal décor?” or “How do I pull all my colors together?” — start here: